lungtendo/k2/README.md

 ```

 If you have replaced `localdomain` in the inventory file with your own domain name,
-make sure it is update in this playbooks as well - lines 1 and 7.
+make sure it is updated in this playbook as well - lines 1 and 7.

 Once completed successfully, login to the master node and run `kubectl get nodes` to verify.
 > OUTPUT: